 But where to start using the bits and pieces which are already there?
-Creating a sound digital marketing strategy is no easy feat, it can be difficult to know where to begin.
-Clarification is on the way with our practical considerations and tips, focussed on healthcare providers, intended to helping you to optimize some of your digital marketing channels.
+Creating a sound digital healthcare marketing strategy is no easy feat, it can be difficult to know where to begin.
+Clarification is on the way with our practical considerations and tips, focused on healthcare providers, intended to helping you to optimize some of your digital marketing channels.hea

 For many patients, your website is their first interaction with your organization.
 Ensure that your landing pages are clearly formatted and provide an overview of the necessary information without being overwhelming.
 Take advantage of menus and buttons to link to more detail or other areas of the site.